pholser/property-binder/README.md

 Property Binder admits properties files, resource bundles, and string-keyed maps out of the box.
 You can bind other types of string-keyed configuration by providing an implementation of interface `PropertySource`.

+## Validation

+You may mark return types and/or parameter types of interface methods with Bean Validation API annotations.
+To enforce the validations, call fluent method `validated()` on your instance of `PropertyBinder`.
+Then:

+* Any zero-arg methods will have their corresponding property values validated when the instance `bind()`s a source of configuration
+* Any methods with parameters, upon invocation, will validate the corresponding arguments and resulting property value.

 ### TODO: